Cataracts in Dogs: Causes, Symptoms, and Treatment

 Eye Diseases

 • Uveitis.
-Chronic eye inflammation can have cataracts as one of its complications.
+Chronic eye inflammation can present cataracts as one of its complications.

 • Glaucoma.
-The increased intraocular pressure can damage the retina and lens, potentially resulting in cataracts.
+Increased intraocular pressure caused by glaucoma can damage the retina and lens, potentially leading to canine cataracts.

 • Progressive Retinal Atrophy.
-PRA degenerates the retina, causing a release of chemicals that can inflame the eye lens and lead to cataracts.
+PRA degenerates the retina.
+When this tissue breaks down, it can trigger the release of chemicals that result in eye lens inflammation.

 Eye Injuries and Trauma